6 Best Black Movies On Netflix To Watch Right Now (October 2022)

 The movie is a thrilling mix of comedy, adventure, family, and horror genres, starring some of our faves, Marlon Wayans, Priah Ferguson, and Kelly Rowland.
 So get your popcorn ready because this movie will leave you on the edge of your seat!

-TILL is a documentary recounting the true story of Mamie Elizabeth Till-Mobley’s relentless pursuit for justice on behalf of her 14-year-old son, Emmett Till, who got lynched in 1955.
-Emmett was visiting his cousins in Money, Mississippi when a white woman (Carolyn Bryant) accused him of flirting with her the previous day.
+Emmett was visiting his cousins in Money, Mississippi, when a white woman (Carolyn Bryant) accused him of flirting with her the previous day.
 A mob lynched him, and his mother recognized him with a ring he wore daily.

 The movie features several actors like Danielle Deadoyle (Mamie Till-Boyle), Whoopi Goldberg (Alma Carthan), Harley Bennett (Carolyn Bryant), and others.
-It is directed by Nigerian-American film director and U.S. Dramatic Grand Jury Prize winner- Chinonye Chukwu (best known for the drama film, Clemency).
+It is directed by Nigerian-American film director and U.S. Dramatic Grand Jury Prize winner- Chinonye Chukwu (best known for the drama film Clemency).

 Anticipate the drama with some slice of history and law on your screens on the 7th of October 2022.

-1. The Redeem Team
+The Redeem Team

 Yet another thrilling black movie on Netflix, The Redeem Team, is a new documentary detailing how the USA men’s basketball team successfully led one of the greatest comebacks in the history of American Basketball in the bid for redemption at the 2008 Olympics held in Beijing.

 Jon Weinbach of Mandalay Sports Media directed the film, which stars some of the best players in the NBA, including the late Kobe Bryant, LeBron James, Dwayne Wade, and Mike Krzyzewski.
-It streams on Netflix on October 7th, 2022.
+It streamed on Netflix on October 7th, 2022.

-1. Concrete Cowboy
+Concrete Cowboy

 Concrete Cowboy is a black modern western film set in Philadelphia’s northwestern suburbs.
 15-year-old Cole (Caleb McLaughlin) is forced to spend the summer with his father, Harp (Idris Elba), away from his hometown Detroit.
 Cole is frustrated by his father’s cowboy lifestyle despite living in an urban city.